by Larry Parnass – The Berkshire Eagle Read full story

 WiredWest leaders made this case Saturday to municipal officials from across Western Massachusetts: Build your networks and let us take care of the rest.

 “It’s going to save our town a lot of money in resources,” said Gayle Huntress of Shutesbury, a WiredWest leader who led the more than two-hour presentation at Northampton’s middle school.
-“We’re focused on solving this part.”
+“We’re focused on solving this part”.
+Since everyone wants to save money, still they could get some great financial advice here and be able to have more resources later.
+If you’re planning to apply for a loan but you don’t have a house or car, forbrukslån loans are the best for you.

 Thirteen months ago, the nonprofit was poised to begin steps to construct broadband networks for dozens of member towns still in the digital dark ages.